 The Company will not receive any proceeds from the sale by the U.S. Government of the Shares in the Offering except for the proceeds, if any, resulting from the U.S. Underwriters' exercise of their over-allotment option.
-The net proceeds to the U.S. Government from the Offering will be \$1.38 billion after deducting underwriting discounts and commissions.
+The estimated net proceeds to the U.S. Government from the Offering will be \$1.45 billion (based upon an assumed initial public offering price of \$15.00 per Share, the midpoint of the range set forth on the cover page of this Prospectus and after deducting estimated underwriting commissions and expenses).
 The expenses of the Offering, estimated at \$5.3 million, will be paid out of USEC's account at the U.S. Treasury.
-If the U.S. Underwriters exercise their over-allotment option in full, the net proceeds to the Company will be \$138.3 million.
+If the U.S. Underwriters exercise their over-allotment option in full, the net proceeds to the Company will be \$145.5 million.
 The Company will be required pursuant to the provisions of the Credit Facility to use \$75.0 million of the net proceeds from the exercise of the over-allotment option to reduce indebtedness; any remaining balance of proceeds from the exercise of the over-allotment option will be used for general corporate purposes.